 Fiscal Service’s Funds Management Branch provides the lead program entity a monthly GTAS ATB, or equivalent, for the Treasury managed trust fund activity located at Fiscal Service for each of the Treasury managed trust funds listed in Figure 3.
 The monthly GTAS ATB prepared by Fiscal Service contains collection and disbursement transactions that are recorded in the Treasury managed trust funds as well as investment activity and balances.
 The monthly GTAS ATB will be provided to the lead program entities no later than the fifth workday after the end of the applicable month.
 The program entities are responsible for recording appropriated amounts from the trust funds and reporting the final Treasury managed trust fund ATB in GTAS.

-Fiscal Service uses USSGL accounts from the USSGL for FY 2019 reporting, with the proper attributes.
+Fiscal Service uses USSGL accounts from the USSGL TFM Supplement for current year reporting, with the proper attributes.
 The lead program entities identified in Figure 3 must include the Treasury managed trust fund ATB data in their GTAS Submission.
 Please email the Funds Management Branch with questions regarding the Treasury managed trust fund accounts to UTF@fiscal.treasury.gov.

-Each GTAS ATB preparer can submit the ATB data using the bulk file transfer method in GTAS.
-Federal entities must submit GTAS ATB for each active TAS (these include the TAS with no transactional activity but are active for CARS).
+Each GTAS ATB preparer must submit the ATB data using the bulk file transfer method in GTAS.
+Federal entities must submit GTAS ATB for each active TAS (these include the TAS with no transactional activity but are active for CARS, see the Frequently Asked Questions for details).
+By certifying the GTAS ATB data, an entity is verifying the TAS is valid and its USSGL balances are accurate.
 For specific detail on GTAS ATB submissions, please refer to the GTAS website.

 Figure 2: Reporting and Submission Dates

-In accordance with OMB Circular No. A-136, Section IV.2, federal entities must submit:
+In accordance with OMB Circular No. A-136, Section III.2 and III.3, significant entities must submit: